-Score and cut the top of the supply air duct as indicated in Option 1 or Option 2.
+1. Score and cut the top of the supply air duct as indicated in Option 1 or Option 2.
 See Figure 11 (page 7).
 NOTE: If Option 1 is selected, cut out the metal from the shaded area.

 - 2. Fold the two flaps (Options 1 or 2) up to form the opening for the duct connector. - 3.
-Install the duct connector with the bottom tabs extending nto the supply air luct.

-Bend the tabs on the fortern of the duct connector pwares and as that a possible against the supply air duct.
-See Figure 12 (page 7).

-- 5. Form the flaps (Options 1 or 2) up against the duct connector as tight as possible. - 6.
-Secure the duct connector flaps to the supply air duct with staples (3 minimum) or if a 2x block/joist is not provided, use sheet metal screws (2 minimum).
+Install the duct connector with the bottom tabs extending into the supply air duct. - 4.
+Bend the tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct.
+See Figure 12 (page 7). - 5.
+Form the flaps (Options 1 or 2) up against the duct connector as tight as possible. - 6.
+Secure the duct connector flaps to the supply air duct